27.1. Introduction

 Date Published

-• Provide evidence of use to support a claim for honest concurrent use, prior use or other circumstances (See Part 28 of this Manual).
+• Provide evidence to support a claim for honest concurrent use, prior use or other circumstances (See Part 28 of this Manual).

 Note that options for overcoming grounds for rejection in relation to an International Registration Designating Australia (IRDA), including amendments to IRDAs, are covered in Part 60 of this Manual.